equinix/metal-cli/README.md

 }
 ```

-After installing Equinix Metal CLI, verify the installation by executing `packet` or `packet.exe`.
+After installing Equinix Metal CLI, verify the installation by executing `metal` or `metal.exe`.
 You should see the default output:

 ```bash